Sepsis and Nursing Home Lawsuits

 Nursing home sepsis statistics are very daunting for a topic few people focus on until they have a parent or spouse dealing with sepsis:

-• Nursing home residents are seven times at great risk for severe sepsis diagnosis than non-nursing home residents (14% vs. 1.9%)
+• Nursing home residents are seven times greater risk for severe sepsis diagnosis than non-nursing home residents (14% vs. 1.9%)

-• A half a million patients go to the ER with severe sepsis every year in the U.S.
+• Half a million patients go to the ER with severe sepsis every year in the U.S.

 • There are one million sepsis cases a year

-• 40% of patients that have sepsis that go into septic shock die
+• 40% of patients that have sepsis that goes into septic shock die

 What Are the Stages of Sepsis?

 Sepsis develops in 3 distinct phases: (1) sepsis, (2) severe sepsis, and (3) septic shock.
-Sepsis is something that often occurs in serious cases of medical malpractice or nursing home neglect.
-In this post, we will explain and describe the 3 phases of sepsis infections.
+Sepsis is something that often occurs in severe cases of medical malpractice or nursing home neglect.
+This post will explain and describe the 3 phases of sepsis infections.

 bedsores sepsis nursing homeSTAGE I: Sepsis